m2rcus/vip-tracking/README.md

 3. **Generate Reports**: Create comprehensive reports with filtering options
 4. **Export Data**: Download CSV files for analysis

-## Data Storage
+## 🔒 Data Storage & Security

+- **Encrypted Storage**: All data is encrypted before storage in localStorage
+- **Session Security**: 30-minute timeout with auto-logout
-All data is stored locally in the browser using localStorage.
-For production use, consider implementing a backend database.
+- **No External Servers**: All data stays in the browser
+- **Backup Recommended**: For production use, consider implementing a backend database

 ## Tech Stack